-Did you know that Slack is an acronym for ‘Searchable Log of All Conversation and Knowledge’?
+To start with, did you know that Slack is an acronym for ‘Searchable Log of All Conversation and Knowledge’?
 Well, the full-form may not be well-known but the application itself has been gaining immense popularity as a go-to workspace messaging app.

 However, just like the full form of the application, not many people are aware of the multitude of features that the software has to offer.
 Slack offers over 2000 integrations with different kinds of apps in its App Directory.
 These apps enable you to connect with tools and services without having to move out of your Slack workspace.

-While the Slack App Directory has tools for everything–productivity, project management, collaboration, we’d like to talk about certain apps that you can use to drive employee engagement within your team using Slack.
+While the Slack App Directory has tools for everything–productivity, project management, and collaboration, we’d like to talk about certain apps that you can use to drive employee engagement within your team using Slack.

-Before we discuss these apps, let’s quickly go over how these apps integrations work.
+Before we discuss these apps, let’s quickly go over how these apps' integrations work.

-How do Slacks Apps work?
+How do Slacks apps work?

 As discussed earlier, Slack Apps are available in the directory, from where you can simply install them on your workspace by following three simple steps: